ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Ballerina supports JWT based authentication and and Basic Authentication.
 When Basic Authentication is used, user information can be provided through a configuration file.

-_Note: It is recommended to use HTTPS when enforcing authentication and authorization checks, to ensure the confidentiality of sensitive authentication data._
+_Note: It is a must to use HTTPS when enforcing authentication and authorization checks, to ensure the confidentiality of sensitive authentication data._

 ### JWT Based Authentication